 The main purpose of the PSAT is to prepare students to take the SAT, either later on in their junior years or in the fall of their senior year before they apply to colleges.

 In fact, your PSAT score is intended to be a good estimate of how you’ll do on the actual SAT.
 This means that if you get 1200 on the PSAT and take the SAT without any prep, you’ll likely get around the same score.

 Don't despair if you get a low PSAT score.
-Instead, analyze what went wrong on your PSAT and use that information to improve your knowledge and skills so that you can do better on the SAT or ACT.
+Instead, analyze what went wrong and then use that information to improve your knowledge and skills so that you can do better on the SAT or ACT.

-The process of analyzing your errors will be helpful even if you scored extremely well on the PSAT, because the content on the PSAT and SAT aren't exactly the same.
-PSAT scores only go up to 1520 instead of 1600 like on the SAT.
-The reason?
-The SAT has higher-level reading passages, tests trickier grammatical rules, and includes more trigonometry and harder math questions.
-So even if you get a perfect score on the PSAT, you're not guaranteed a perfect SAT score.
+The process of analyzing your errors will be helpful even if you scored extremely well on the PSAT, since the content on the PSAT and SAT aren't exactly the same.
+PSAT scores only go up to 1520 instead of 1600 as they do on the SAT.
+The reason for this is that the SAT has higher-level reading passages, tests trickier grammatical rules, and includes more trigonometry and harder math.
+So even if you get a perfect score on the PSAT, you're not guaranteed a perfect SAT score!

-Rather than beating yourself up over what you did wrong, focus on figuring out why you did poorly on a given section.
-Was it because you’d never taken a standardized test before and were nervous?
-Maybe you felt rushed for time on certain sections, or just flat out didn’t know some of the material covered.
+Rather than beating yourself up over what you did wrong, try to focus on figuring out why you did poorly on a given section.
+Was it because you’d never taken a standardized test before and got nervous?
+Maybe you felt rushed for time on certain parts, or just flat out didn’t know some of the material covered.

-Whatever the reasons for your issues, make sure you start your SAT or ACT prep by addressing the weaknesses revealed by the PSAT.
+Whatever the reasons for your issues, make sure to start your SAT or ACT prep by addressing your weaknesses revealed by the PSAT.
 For more advice on what to do with your PSAT scores, read this article!

 Want to see how your score stacks up against other students’ scores?
 Find out with our coverage of the most recent PSAT percentiles and Score Selection Index.